 Foreign currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
 The Company does not hedge its exposure to fluctuations in foreign exchange rates.
-The Company is exposed to foreign currency risk on fluctuations related to amounts payable and Mexican property expenditures that are denominated in US dollars and Mexican pesos.
-A 10% fluctuation in the Mexican peso against the Canadian dollar would not materially affect comprehensive loss for the year.
+The Company has no significant foreign currency rate risk.